cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-assets-security-considerations.md

 Checks transaction stored in blockchain and confirm whether incoming coins are involved in the specified addresses.

 - Order processing function
 A group of functions that receives sales instructions from customers and performs processing related to trading of crypto assets.
-Referes and updates asset data based on asset data.
+Refers and updates asset data based on asset data.

 - Assets Database
 Manages holdings of fiat currencies and crypto assets.
 It does not include the private keys for signing transactions.
 Managed separately from the assets of the custodian for each customer.